Sevoii/Desktop_Gremlin/README.md

 # ✨ A NEW WAY TO ANNOY YOURSELF

-**Agnes Tachyon can now annoy you while you stare idly into the dark abyss knowns as your computer.**
+**Agnes Tachyon can now annoy you while you stare idly into the dark abyss known as your computer.**

 # 📄 Gremlin - WIP Report any Screw Ups
 A fun little WPF application that displays an animated sprite on your desktop.
 Agnes is just gremlin that I choose because of reasons (Best uma).